cdt15/lingam/README.md

 Should you use this package for performing **estimation of intervension effects on prediction**, we kindly request you to cite the following paper:

 * P. Blöbaum and S. Shimizu. **Estimation of interventional effects of features on prediction**.
 In Proc.
 2017 IEEE International Workshop on Machine Learning for Signal Processing (MLSP2017), pp. 1--6, Tokyo, Japan, 2017. [[PDF]](https://doi.org/10.1109/MLSP.2017.8168175)

+### Mixed data

+Should you use this package for performing **LiM algorithm**, we kindly request you to cite the following paper:

+* Zeng Y, Shimizu S, Matsui H, et al. **Causal discovery for linear mixed data**[C]//Conference on Causal Learning and Reasoning.
+PMLR, 2022: 994-1009. [[PDF]](https://proceedings.mlr.press/v177/zeng22a.html)